marko2606/p3/README.md

     - JS object where we configure what the output should look like, where to store it and what to name it.
     - Use path property to tell webpack where to store the files.
 Define path using nodejs syntax at the beginning of the webpack.config.js file.
 Call path.resolve(__dirname, 'dist'). '__dirname' refers to current directory, second argument refers to subdirectory where we want to store out files.
 Why are we using the output path.resolve method?
 The output path needs to be an absolute path.
 Webpack needs to write something there, to create something.
     - To set the name of the file we want to create we use filename property.
-    - Use publicPath to tell the webpack the location of where the files should be stored?
     ```

     var path = require('path');